DiceNameIsMy/vut-itu/docs/Navrh.md

 **Sygic Travel (Nur)**
 Strengths:
-1. Simpler interface compared to Wanderlog.
-2. Integrates reviews from external platforms such as TripAdvisor.
+1. Integrates reviews from external platforms such as TripAdvisor.
-3. More advanced filtering options than Wanderlog.
-4. Detailed guides for cities and destinations worldwide.
+3. Detailed guides for cities and destinations worldwide.
-5. A wide range of features.
+4. A wide range of features.
 Users can organise itineraries, routes, reservations, accommodation and expenses.
-6. Users can fill their journey with places to visit using a map with icons of attractions
+5. Users can fill their journey with places to visit using a map with icons of attractions
 Disadvantages:
-1. The interface is unintuitive and people with trypanophobia would find it unpleasant.
+1. The interface is unintuitive.
+2. People with trypanophobia would find it unpleasant.
-2. No collaboration between travelers.
+3. No collaboration between travelers.
-3. Maps customisation in Google Maps is noticeably better.
+4. Maps customisation in Google Maps is noticeably better.
-4. Offline maps are only for the paid Pro version.
+5. Offline maps are only for the paid Pro version.
-5. Does not include user reviews of destinations or attractions and other guidelines or advice from other travelers.
+6. Does not include user reviews of destinations or attractions and other guidelines or advice from other travelers.

 **TripAdvisor (Nur)**
 Helps travelers find, review, and plan visits to attractions, restaurants, and events worldwide.
 It provides user-generated reviews, ratings, and booking options to assist with informed travel decisions.